marnelfr/udemy.react/README.md

 While working in the reducer of the ``useReducer`` hook, thanks to a ``console.log`` in the reducer, we can notice that it runs twice.\
 So it's important to not modify directly the state inside it.
-We can get data from the state while building the new we want to return, but we shouldn't modify directly the state.
+We can get data from the state while building the new one we want to return, but we shouldn't modify directly the state.

 This code for example leads to an error:
 `````javascript